waceke-kc/grpc_lab/readme.md

     --call myitems.ItemService.GetItemById \
     -d '{"id": 1}' \
     localhost:50051
-This is what I got after running the above lines in the console.

 In comparison, I also did the same for the REST service using Apache Benchmarking.